Magic CAPTCHA - Outperforming Google reCAPTCHA by 2,567 times

 })();

-The point about the above code is that it’s a mathematical “trapdoor”, which forces the client to create thousands of SHA256 value to generate a valid token.
+The point about the above code is that it’s a mathematical “trapdoor”, which forces the client to create thousands of SHA256 value to generate a valid token, based upon a challenge returned by the server.
 Creating one SHA256 is very fast, but creating 5,000 SHA256 values is where it starts to become a expensive from a CPU perspective.

 The server on the other hand can easily verify the token by creating a single SHA256, while the client needs to generate thousands of SHA256 values to create a valid token.